Esther Low

 Health icon, disabled.
 A red heart with a cardiac rhythm running through it.

-Development of Blister Packs for Microfluidic Point-of-Care Systems
+Material Performance Testing for Blister Packs for Microfluidic Point-of-care Systems

 Mentor: